Student Charter and Student Professional Standards

 Your Commitments

-We want you to consider becoming a representative at programme, School and senior level and to seek elected office at ENSA and to engage with student representatives so that they can articulate your views.
+We want you to consider becoming an ENSA programme representative to seek elected office at ENSA and to engage with student representatives so that they can articulate your views.

-Feedback - we want you to let us know if a problem may be developing, so that we can informally resolve any difficulty in the first instance and support you appropriately.
+Constructive feedback - we want you to let us know in a professional manner if a problem may be developing, so that we can informally resolve any difficulty in the first instance and support you appropriately.
 We also want positive feedback where things are working well, so that we know to continue.

 Our University Community